 - 14. Basics of ecology, eco system and sustainable development - 15.
 Conservation of land reforms, preservation of species, prevention of advancement of deserts and lowering of water table - 16.
-Sources of pollution natural and man made, their effects on living and non-living organisms - 17.
-Pollution of water causes, effects of domestic wastes and industrial effluent on living and non-living organisms - 18.
-Pollution of air-causes and effects of man, animal, vegetation and non-living organisms - 19.
+Sources of pollution natural and man made, their effects on living and non-living organisms - Pollution of water causes, effects of domestic wastes and industrial effluent on living and non-living organisms Pollution of air-causes and effects of man, animal, vegetation and non- - 18.
+Pollution of air-causes and effects of man, animal, vegetation and nonliving organisms - 19.
 Sources of noise pollution and its effects - 20.
 Solid waste management; classification of refuse material, types, sources and properties of solid wastes, abatement methods, methods of vermicomposting - 21.
 Mining, blasting, deforestation and their effects - 22.
 Legislation to control pollution and protect environment - 23.
-Environmental Impact Assessment (EIA), Elements for preparing EIA statements - Current issues in environmental pollution and its control, Global warming Green house gases, non-conventional sources of energy, introduction to clean technology. - 5.2 Introduction to Green buildings, site selection, material efficiency, energy efficiency, water efficiency, building form.
+Environmental Impact Assessment (EIA), Elements for preparing EIA statements - 24.
+Current issues in environmental pollution and its control, Global warming

+.
+Green house gases, non-conventional sources of energy, introduction to clean technology.

+5.2 Introduction to Green buildings, site selection, material efficiency, energy efficiency, water efficiency, building form.

-FLUID MECHANICS LAB (124306)
+FLUID MECHANICS LAB (DCE307)

 - i) To verify Bernoullis Theorem

 - ii) To find out venturimeter coefficient

-- iii) To determine coefficient of velocity (C_v) , Coefficient of discharge (C_d) Coefficient of contraction (C_c) of an orifice and verify the relation between them
+- iii) To determine coefficient of velocity (Cv), Coefficient of discharge (Cd)

+Coefficient of contraction (Cc) of an orifice and verify the relation between them
-- 6. To perform Reynold's experiement

-- 7. To verify loss of head in pipe flow due to
+- 6. To perform Reynold's experiement - 7.
+To verify loss of head in pipe flow due to

 Sudden enlargement

 Sudden contraction

 Sudden bend

-- 8. Demonstration of use of current meter and pitot tube

-- 9. To determine coefficient of discharge of a rectangular notch/triangular notch.
+- 8. Demonstration of use of current meter and pitot tube - 9.
+To determine coefficient of discharge of a rectangular notch/triangular notch.